 Although in some cases we may use a government related identifier such as a tax file number or Medicare number, we do not adopt this as our own identifier, or use or disclose it other than as required or authorised by law or unless or in accordance with the requirements of the Privacy Act.

-• technological tools such passwords, encryption and firewalls
+- technological tools such as passwords, encryption and firewalls; or

-- organisational controls such as security clearances and limiting access on a "need-to-know" basis, staff training, agreements).
+- organisational controls such as security clearances and limiting access on a "need-to-know" basis, staff training, and agreements.

 If you use the Internet to communicate with us, you should be aware that there are inherent risks in transmitting information over the Internet.
 Motorola Solutions does not have control over information while in transit over the Internet and we cannot guarantee its security.